Table of Contents

 In this second part, it is necessary to determine what action Zapier will take on the Outscraper side.
 The ‘Request Archive’ action is automatically selected.

-It will show the details of the recent task created in Outscraper when you select the account and proceed to the next step, If you see a Task ID in the Request ID section, just continue directly to the next step.
+It will show the details of the recent task created in Outscraper when you select the account and proceed to the next step.
+If you see a task ID in the Request ID section, just continue directly to the next step.

 Zapier will want to test the Outscraper connection.
 Click ‘Test & Continue’ and wait for the test result.

-Action: Create Spreadsheet Row(s) in Google Sheets
+Action: Create Multiple Spreadsheet Rows to Google Sheets

 A pop-up will open again and ask you to select an account to sign in to Google.

-Zapier will ask for access to your Google Account.
+Zapier will ask for access to your Google account.
 You can review which permissions you have given by reading from the list.
 If you want to confirm, you can continue by pressing the ‘Allow’ button.